Abdelrhman-Gomaa/social-auth-api/README.md

 ## Description

 Social Authentication, allow users to Register and Login to app with social account like Google & Facebook & Twitter & Apple.
+Send Code Verification with Email to Verifying Account Email By Using Node Mailer and bull queue with Redis.

+## Tools

+NestJS, Sequelize, PostgreSQL, Redis, GraphQl

 ## Installation